-Prepared for High School and Beyond
+Preparing for High School and Beyond

-Additional Assessments of Student Achievement
+Assessments of Student Achievement

 Accelerated Reader (AR)

-Your child may take a Star test for early literacy, math, reading, or other subjects of their teacher’s choice.
 Teachers analyze the data they get from Star Assessments to learn what students already know and what they are ready to learn next, to monitor student growth, and to determine which students may need additional help.

 Teaching the Whole Child

 St. John's does NOT teach to the test.
 Instead, we follow a proven Catholic curriculum that leads to academic excellence.
 Our curriculum is approved by the Archdiocese of Denver and builds on the centuries of success in Catholic Education.